nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/Na9jm-enlD0/index.md

 ---
 title: Where is consensus valuable and where does it kill great product development?
+description: "Explore the balance of consensus in product development!
+Discover when it fuels progress and when it stifles innovation.
+Join Martin for insights! \U0001F680"
 date: 2023-12-18
 videoId: Na9jm-enlD0
 url: /resources/videos/:slug